This coming Saturday—30 January—I’m holding a workshop on how to write character arcs.

 It doesn’t matter if you’re not focused on a particular idea yet, either—the example we’re using will be purely for this workshop.
 But you’re totally welcome to carry on with it after!

-You’ll need some Post-It Notes, a Word Doc, or a planning program like Scrivener or Plot Factory.
+You’ll need some Post-It Notes, a Word Doc, or a planning program like Scrivener or Novel Factory.
 Somewhere you can move things around easily, to help with the activities.
 The activities won’t be linear, so being able to move things around is really important.

 Get your questions answered live